Tbilisi Auto Museum Review: A Great Mix of Soviet-Era Cars

 What is the Tbilisi Auto Museum?

 The Tbilisi Auto Museum was born from a private passion for Soviet-Era cars and has evolved into a treasure trove of automotive history.
-Initially, it began with a humble display of 25 cars, but this collection has grown steadily over time.
+Initially, it began with a humble display of 25 cars, but this collection has grown steadily.

 As you wander through the museum’s corridors, one standout is the sleek black GAZ-M1, a model steeped in history as it was widely employed by the KGB in the 1930s, serving none other than Lavrentiy Beria, a Marshal of the Soviet Union.